dtcc-platform/dtcc/docs/data_model.rst

 to finer components such as park benches or road networks—while supporting robust spatial analysis and I/O operations.

-The data model is implemented as
-`Python dataclasses <https://docs.python.org/3/library/dataclasses.html>`_ within the DTCC Python package.
-In addition, the model is implemented in `Protobuf <https://protobuf.dev/>`_ to facilitate data exchange over the web and across different programming languages.

 High-Level Design
 -----------------